-Restricted general funds comprise all other restricted funds received with restrictions imposed by the funder/donor and include grants from the Education and Skills Funding Agency/Department for Education.
+Restricted general funds comprise all other restricted funds received with restrictions imposed by the funder/donor and include grants from the Department for Education Group.

-1.11 Agency arrangements
+1.12 Agency arrangements

 The academy trust acts as agent in distributing "English for Speakers of Other Languages" funds from the London Borough of Bexley.
-Payments received from the London Borough of Bexley and subsequent disbursements to students are excluded from the Statement of Financial Activities as the trust does not have control over charitable application of the funds.
-The funds received and paid, and any balances held are disclosed in note 24.
+The academy trust also distributes funds to students as an agent for the Corpus Christi Partnership.
+Payments received and subsequent disbursements are excluded from the Statement of Financial Activities as the trust does not have control over charitable application of the funds.
+The funds received and paid, and any balances held are disclosed in note 23.